AndriiChipets/SchoolConsoleApp_ServiceLayer_ConsoleMenu_Hibernate_SpringDataJPA/README.md

 # For Hibernate
 1. Added the Hibernate support to the project
 2. Enriched the model with JPA annotations Rewrited the DAO layer.
 Used Hibernate instead of Spring JDBC.
-3. Rewrited DAO to use EntityManager instead of JDBCTemplate
+3. Rewrote DAO to use EntityManager instead of JDBCTemplate
 4. Updated test code with @DataJpaTest

 # For Spring Data JPA
-Rewrited the DAO layer.
+Rewrote the DAO layer.
 Used Spring Data JPA instead of Hibernate.